-- 1. To order additional microprocessor options, contact your IBM marketing representative or authorized reseller. - 2.
-When you install a microprocessor in socket U9, you must also install the voltage regulator module (VRM) that comes with the microprocessor, in VRM connector J1. - The microprocessor sockets in this server contain built-in termination for the microprocessor bus; therefore, terminator cards are not required for empty microprocessor sockets.
+- 1. To order additional microprocessor options, contact your IBM marketing representative or authorized reseller.
+(Check the system board in your server.
+If your system board has a notation that you can only install a 533 MHz FSB microprocessor, then be sure that is what you order.) - 2.
+When you install a microprocessor in socket U9, you must also install the voltage regulator module (VRM) that comes with the microprocessor, in VRM connector J1. - 3.
+The microprocessor sockets in this server contain built-in termination for the microprocessor bus; therefore, terminator cards are not required for empty microprocessor sockets.
 However, for airflow, an empty microprocessor socket must contain a microprocessor baffle. - 4.
 The microprocessor speeds are automatically set for this server; therefore, you do not need to set any microprocessor frequency-selection jumpers or switches. - 5.
 If you need to replace a microprocessor, call for service.